-After visiting Miyazaki, I took a bus to Kagoshima where I stayed the night.
+As part of my winter vacation 2012 I travelled from Miyazaki by bus to Kagoshima where I stayed the night.
 From Kagoshima I took a ferry in the morning to Yakushima.

 I always wanted to visit Yakushima, but it is quite far out unless you live in Kagoshima Prefecture.

 Basically there are only 2 ways to access Yakushima.

 One is by ferry / Jetfoil ferry, the other one is by airplane.
 Yakushima has a small airport.
 The only direct flights depart from Itami (Osaka) and Kagoshima.

 As it’s so far out, I suggest staying there for at LEAST 2 days.
 I stayed 3 days and you’ll see in the following post(s) how much I managed to see during that time.